Search CrowdRx

 2. Patient privacy during care

-Inside a mobile trailer, there is room to treat patients in a private and humane environment.
-Patient assessment and treatment can be provided out of view of other participants and spectators in cordoned off private areas.
 Obtaining rectal temperatures to determine who is mildly hyperthermic from those patients with end-organ toxicity resulting from severe hyperthermia is more easily performed.
-An EMS staff that treats patients humanely in some of their worst hours is indicative of those with mass gathering professional experience.
+An EMS staff that treats patients humbly in some of their worst hours is indicative of those with mass gathering professional experience.
 There should be no reason to completely expose a patient in full view of other patients and participants just because they happen to be in extremis at a mass gathering.
-While patient exposure is paramount in many conditions, it should be done in a professional, dignified manner that the medical team is proud of when clinically debriefing the resuscitation at a later point.
+While patient exposure is paramount in many conditions, it should be done in a professional, dignified manner that the medical team is proud of when clinically defending the resuscitation at a later point.

 3. Capability to treat severe illness or injury

 There are improved patient outcomes with lower morbidity and mortality rates when advanced medical care is provided on-site to treat the critically ill.
-Whether it’s rapid cooling in severe hyperthermia to prevent multi-organ failure, early intravenous steroids and ventilatory support to reduce work of breath and decrease hypercarbia in severe asthma exacerbations, adequate sedation to treat excited delirium secondary to psychostimulant drug-induced toxicity (PDIT), or hypertonic (3%) saline administered through central intravenous access to reverse hyponatremic seizures, patients have fewer sequelae with aggressive treatment early on.
+Whether it’s rapid cooling in severe hyperthermia to prevent multi-organ failure, early intravenous steroids and ventilatory support to reduce work of breathing and decrease hypercarbia in severe asthma exacerbations, adequate sedation to treat excited delirium secondary to psychostimulant drug-induced toxicity (PDT), or hypertonic (3%) saline administered through central intravenous access to reverse hyponatremic seizures, patients have fewer sequelae with aggressive treatment early on.
 Most importantly, cardiac dysrhythmias secondary to acute coronary syndrome or severe electrolyte derangements can be terminated quickly and effectively preventing the patient from sustaining cardiac arrest.

 4. Supplies and point of care labs